 Parrots also have a “song system,” which makes up a small part of their brains.
 While researchers don’t yet fully understand how this works, they’ve discovered that there’s a part inside this system called the “inner core.”

-This section of the brain is essential for helping parrots know how to make sounds.
-Then there’s the outer shell, which scientists theorize makes parrots so good at mimicking sounds.
-However, they’re still not quite sure how.
+This section of the brain is essential for enabling parrots to know how to make sounds.
+Then, there’s the outer shell, which scientists theorize makes parrots so good at mimicking sounds.

 PLOS One confirms this, as parrots can dance by copying their owners’ movements.
 This research goes beyond dancing, as it shows that parrots can: